kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vcsim/README.md

 The vcsim controller also implement two additional CRDs:

-- The `EnvSubst` CRD, that can be used to generate EnvSubst variables to be used with cluster templates.
+- The `EnvVar` CRD, that can be used to generate variables to be used with cluster templates.
-  Each `EnvSubst` generates variables for a single workload cluster, using the VIP from a `ControlPlaneEndpoint` resource and targeting a vCenter that can be originated by a `VCenterSimulator`.
+  Each `EnvVar` generates variables for a single workload cluster, using the VIP from a `ControlPlaneEndpoint` resource and targeting a vCenter that can be originated by a `VCenterSimulator`.

 - The `VMOperatorDependencies` CRD, that is explained in the [vm-operator](../vm-operator/README.md) documentation.

-Please also note that the [vcsim.sh](scripts/vcsim.sh) script provide a simplified way for creating `VCenterSimulator`, `ControlPlaneEndpoint`, a `EnvSubst` referencing both, and finally copy all the variables to a .env file.
+Please also note that the [vcsim.sh](scripts/vcsim.sh) script provide a simplified way for creating `VCenterSimulator`, `ControlPlaneEndpoint`, a `EnvVar` referencing both, and finally copy all the variables to a .env file.
-With the env file, that it is finally possible to create a cluster.
+With the env file, it is finally possible to create a cluster.

 ```shell
 # vcsim1 is the name of the vcsim instance to be created